wechaty/plugin-contrib/README.md

 ### v0.4 (May 2020)

-1. New plugin `Chatops`: forward all DM & Mention messages to a Room for logging.
+1. New plugin `ChatOps`: forward all DM & Mention messages to a Room for logging.

 ### v0.2 (May 2020)